New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 What does "shortly before or during” the RSV season mean?
 When should I start administering nirsevimab?

 In most of the continental US, “shortly before or during the season” means that administration of nirsevimab should begin on October 1 and conclude on March 31.
 In tropical climates (southern Florida, Hawaii, Guam, Puerto Rico, US Virgin Islands and US-affiliated Pacific Islands) and Alaska, RSV circulation patterns may differ.
 Because timing of the onset, peak and decline of RSV activity may vary, providers can adjust administration schedules based on local RSV activity in the community.
-The Centers for Disease Control and Prevention (CDC) monitors RSV activity in the United States in collaboration with state and county health departments and commercial and clinical laboratories.
+The CDC monitors RSV activity in the United States in collaboration with state and county health departments and commercial and clinical laboratories.
 These data are available from the National Respiratory and Enteric Virus Surveillance System.
 Information about local epidemiology can be determined by contacting your local, state, tribal, or territorial health department or other local health authority.
 Optimal timing for nirsevimab administration is shortly before the RSV season begins, however, it may be given to eligible infants and toddlers who have not yet received a dose at any time during the season.

 Per CDC, healthcare providers may choose to give nirsevimab before the start of RSV season if they feel that the child may not return for a visit when nirsevimab would be recommended.
 For example, a clinician may choose to give nirsevimab to an infant who presented for care in September who has not yet received a dose of nirsevimab and may be unlikely to return for a visit in October or November.
 Nirsevimab has been shown to protect against severe RSV disease for at least 5 months, and the ideal timing of administration may differ depending on the clinical situation.